2018 Legislative Wrap-Up

 Solar Habitat – H.4875

-This bill directs DNR a standard for vegetative management plan for utility scale solar farms.
+This bill directs DNR to create a standard for vegetative management planning at utility scale solar farms.
 Rep. Ott introduced the bill which created the Solar Habitat Act.
 It encourages commercial solar energy sites to follow guidelines established by DNR that recommend the use of native plants and a recommended set of native grasses, creating an ecosystem beneficial to pollinators and birds to combat a decline in both populations.
 In addition, boosting the number of pollinators increases nearby crop yields.
 Planting this type of vegetation also minimizes erosion and fertilizer use in the area, increases natural water filtration, and is cheaper to install and maintain for the operator than turf or gravel.
 Solar developers who wish to participate in the voluntary program would be issued a certification of compliance that the company could use to promote their site as a pollinator and bird-friendly habitat.
 The bill made it through the House Labor, Commerce, and Industry Committee before being passed by the House.
 The Senate first referred it to the Judiciary Committee before finally making it out of the Agriculture and Natural Resources Committee.
 The Senate passed it unanimously on May 9, 2018.

 Governor McMaster signed this bill into law May 25, 2018.
-Several candidate sites are being already being prepared for implementation.
+Several candidate sites are already being prepared for implementation.